 THC and CBD attach to the same cannabinoid receptors as endocannabinoids, which are chemicals that the body produces naturally.
 Typically, the body releases these compounds through urine and stool.

-Keep reading to learn more about the side effects of marijuana detox, how long the drug stays in the body, how drug tests work, and some remedies that may help in the detox process.
+Keep reading to learn more about the side effects of cannabis detox, how long the drug stays in the body, how drug tests work, and some remedies that may help in the detox process.

 - Hair: 90 days